baashwell/checkout_kata/README.md

 ## Future Tasks
 - Currently, you cannot have spaces in products or duplicate product names due to how we add products to the cart, this can be solved in future by adding an id that is used to add the product to cart - this is a much preferred method.
+- Formatting of Double values to always be £x.xx
+- Move all messages out to a seperate helper, allowing the command service to be used in commandline but also allowing for other interfaces